Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 What I’ll Be Doing

-Mario and I will be in Southeast Asia for roughly five months total.
-We will be hitting up two of my favorite countries — Thailand and Cambodia.
-They have both been covered in depth, but I love them so much, I’ve missed them, and I want to introduce them to Mario.
+I will be in Southeast Asia for roughly five months total.
+I will be hitting up two of my favorite countries — Thailand and Cambodia.
+They have both been covered in depth, but I love them so much, I’ve missed them.
 I’m also looking forward to taking much better photos this time around — photos that will help me get better commissions in publications.

 But I’d also like to hit up two countries that are both 1) new to me and 2) not quite as popular in the travel blogosphere: the Philippines and Myanmar.